What to read after... Dread Wood 28/02/24

-Brian Conaghan is well known for his fabulous books for older teenagers, including Mr Dog Bites and The Bombs That Brought Us Together, and this is his first book for younger children.
-The content of the book is suitable for a 10 year old but the sophistication of the writing makes it more suited for 12 plus, unless children are advanced readers.
+Brian Conaghan is well known for his fabulous books for older teenagers, including When Mr Dog Bites and The Bombs That Brought Us Together – and this is his first book for younger children.
+The content of the book is suitable for a 10-year-old, but the sophistication of the writing makes it mainly more suited for 12 plus unless children are advanced readers.

-The quality of the writing is absolutely spellbinding and this book has the feeling of a modern-day classic.
-It is the kind of story that you read and immediately want to read again as you miss the characters you’ve come to know.
-This book will make readers cry but it is also hysterically funny and life-affirming.
-In common with all the best children’s books, Cardboard Cowboys will help readers think deeply about other people in their lives, their schools, their community – and reading it will build empathy.
+The quality of the writing is absolutely spellbinding and this book has the feeling of a modern day classic.
+It’s the kind of story that you read and immediately want to read again as you miss the characters so much.
+Lenny’s struggle with his body image is tremendously sad and poignant in parts, not least the way he’s internalised the bullying he receives about his size.
+Despite that, Cardboard Cowboys is an uplifting read that celebrates the power of friendship and will help readers think deeply about other people in their lives, their schools and community, building empathy along the way.